jerryryle/rogue_ap/docs/index.md

 When Etcher has finished copying the image, remove the SD card from your computer, plug it into the Raspberry Pi, connect a keyboard and monitor, and plug in the AC adapter.
 The system should boot to a login prompt.
 Log in using the default username `pi` and password `raspberry`.

+### Set up a WiFi connection for internet access
 In order to configure the device, you'll need to configure the Raspberry Pi to connect to your WiFi network.
+You can either run `sudo raspi-config` and configure your network from the GUI or do it manually with the following steps.

 Type this command to edit the wireless configuration:
 ```bash
 sudo nano /etc/wpa_supplicant/wpa_supplicant.conf
 ```